Free Relocation Guides + Local Expert Agents

 A few notes from people who used the guides and ended up making the jump.

 I'd been researching Mexico for two years and was totally overwhelmed.
 The guides here finally gave me clear, honest answers.
-The agent they connected me with found us a 2BR in Centro within a week of our arrival call.
+Luis found us a 2BR in Centro within a week of our arrival call.

 SK